Kenna loves to travel and share cool places to visit so others can have a wonderful, if not better, time than she did.

-California is one of our largest states with some of the most jaw-dropping views.
-From the highest peaks to the windswept coastal line, no matter how many times you view the rich national parks and painted canyons, there is a location you still have yet to view and marvel over.
+California is one of our largest states, with some of the most jaw-dropping views near me.
+From the highest peaks to the windswept coastal line, the vibrant national parks, and painted canyons, there is a location you still have yet to view and marvel over.

 Golden Gate Bridge

-The highest summit in the all adjoining States, Mount Whitney draws hikers from all over the world to climb to the top with an elevation of 14,505 feet.
-A lottery ticket is required to hike up this incredible trail to conquer the imposing mountain where very few plants grow near the summit and a pristine white butterfly, known as the Apollo, will flutter by as you take the final ascent.
+Many conquer the imposing mountain, where very few plants grow near the summit.
+Except for a pristine white butterfly, known as the Apollo, it will flutter by as you make the final ascent.

 Santa Catalina Island

-Whether you call it Santa Catalina Island, Catalina Island, or simply Catalina, the rocky, tropical island in the Gulf of Santa Catalina is 22 miles of jaw-dropping paradise.
-The island boasts two harbors with crystal clear water shorelines.
-By boat is the only way to explore this popular island, but don’t let the sight of bison scare you or make you wonder how they got on the island.
-Well, being close to Hollywood and film production, a crew brought 15 over to shoot a movie and left them on the island.
-Many film stars lived or frequented the island like Marilyn Monroe, Charlie Chaplin, John Wayne, and Errol Flynn.
+Being close to Hollywood and film production, a crew brought 15 over to shoot a movie and left them on the island.
+Many film stars lived or frequented the island, like Marilyn Monroe, Charlie Chaplin, John Wayne, and Errol Flynn.

 Poet Joaquin Miller defines Mount Shasta, "Lonely as God, and white as a winter moon, Mount Shasta starts up sudden and solitary from the heart of the great black forests of Northern California."